Systematic study of lepton-flavor-violating dark matter interactions via indirect detection in effective field theories: Calculation of the photon and positron spectra

 where $E_\gamma^*$ is the photon energy in the lepton rest frame, $x_\ell = 2E_\gamma^*/ m_\ell$, and $r_{\ell\ell'}= (m_{\ell'}/m_\ell)^2$ with $\ell\ell'=(\mu e,\tau e,\tau \mu)$ for the three LFV annihilation modes.

 For the hadronic radiative decays of the $\tau$ lepton, no analytical formulas exist for the resulting photon spectrum.
-Instead, we obtain it through a detailed \textsc{Pythia} simulation~\cite{Bierlich:2022pfr}.
-We generate $10^5$ $\tau^-$ leptons at rest using \textsc{Pythia}, collect the final-state photons from their decay products, and bin them according to the photon energy to obtain the normalized spectrum.
-We find that the leptonic radiative decay modes $\tau^- \to e^- (\mu^-) \bar{\nu}_{e(\mu)} \nu_\tau \gamma$ are not included in the \textsc{Pythia} simulation.
+Instead, we obtain it through a detailed \textsc{pythia} simulation~\cite{Bierlich:2022pfr}.\footnote{ Since the hadronic matrix elements in hadronic $\tau$ decays involve nonperturbative QCD effects, their calculations suffer from uncertainties in the choice of hadronic current parametrization, resonance modeling, and form factors \cite{Kuhn:1990ad,Finkemeier:1996dh,CLEO:1999rzk}.
+For the dominant mode $\tau^- \to \nu_\tau \pi^- \pi^0$, the uncertainty in the branching ratio is about 4\% \cite{Kuhn:1990ad}, while for other modes such as $\tau^- \to \nu_\tau \pi^0 \pi^0 \pi^-$, the $\pi^0\pi^-$ invariant mass distributions from \textsc{pythia} and Herwig++ can differ by up to 15\% \cite{Ilten:2013yed}.
+These effects introduce uncertainties into the photon spectrum from $\tau$ radiative decays at most at a similar level. } We generate $10^5$ $\tau^-$ leptons at rest using \textsc{pythia}, collect the final-state photons from their decay products, and bin them according to the photon energy to obtain the normalized spectrum.
+We find that the leptonic radiative decay modes $\tau^- \to e^- (\mu^-) \bar{\nu}_{e(\mu)} \nu_\tau \gamma$ are not included in the \textsc{pythia} simulation.
 Therefore, we combine the simulated photon spectrum with the analytic expressions in \cref{eq:dNdEga} for these leptonic modes to derive the total radiative decay spectrum for $\tau$ decay at rest, $dN_\gamma^{{\tt Rad},\tau}/dE_\gamma^*$.